SAFR Reporting Standard

 Minor versions are refinements: calibration improvements, additional revenue-quality tags, better data-source mappings, and tightening of the conformance method as the network teaches the Standard.
 Minor versions apply automatically to outstanding instruments, because by definition they do not change the deal.

-A major version is any change that would alter a previously issued position’s computed Ledger Base or Expected Capacity, for any quarter, by more than 3%.
+A major version is any change that would alter a previously issued position’s computed Ledger Base, Expected Capacity, or claim value (the Unreturned Purchase Amount times the Multiple), each computed under that position’s elected calibration, for any quarter, by more than 3%.
+Introducing or withdrawing a Schedule is a major version regardless of that test.
 A major version applies to an outstanding instrument only with the holder’s and the venture’s consent.
 The 3% threshold is what makes the boundary objective rather than a matter of the maintainer’s discretion: a change that moves a real position’s quarterly figure by more than 3% is, by definition, a new deal that must be agreed to, and anything smaller is a refinement already accepted at issuance.

 Each executed SAFR pins the major version and records the content hash of this spec in effect at issuance.
 The pin establishes exactly what the rules were on the day the instrument was signed, while the major-version mechanism gives the Standard room to improve without re-papering every outstanding instrument.